Annexe planning permission in an AONB

 We were delighted when the local planning authority agreed to proceed with these conditions.
 The local parish council were also satisfied by this, therefore no longer wishing to call the application into committee and the application was approved.

-The key takeouts from this planning permission approval are that site constraints such as being in the AONB or neighbour objections, do not mean that your fate is sealed regarding approval or refusal for a granny annexe.
+The key takeout from this blog is that getting annexe planning permission in an AONB is not impossible!
+Being in the AONB does not mean that your fate is sealed regarding approval or refusal for a granny annexe.
 There is always a possibility that compromises can be made.
-As a planning consultancy, we at NAPC always aim to reason with the parties that are involved and provide clarity on what is being proposed, offering potential solutions if objectors are still not satisfied.
+As a planning consultancy, NAPC aims to reason with the parties that are involved and provide clarity on what is being proposed.
+Ideally offering potential solutions if objectors are still not satisfied.
 It is this flexibility, knowledge and determination to succeed that resulted in success with this application.

-Whilst it is not a legal requirement, it is also always beneficial to inform any neighbours of your intention to build a granny annexe, as they may be more likely to support the development when they have prior notice of it.
-This may reduce the chances of them making an objection to the proposal and ultimately hindering the approval of planning permission, or even having permission refused entirely.
+Whilst not a legal requirement it is beneficial to inform neighbours of your intention to build an annexe.
+As they may be more likely to support the development when they have prior notice of it.
+This may reduce the chances of them objecting to the proposal.
+And ultimately hindering the approval of planning permission, or having permission refused.

 Here to help you make a success of your project

-Here at NAPC, we know how nerve-wracking the planning process can be, especially when applications are hindered by objections.
-If this happens, we always do everything we can to ensure that there is a way around this and that a solution can be reached to allow planning to be approved.
+At NAPC we know how hard it can be to get annexe planning permission in an AONB.
+And how nerve-wracking the planning process can be when applications are hindered by objections.
+If this happens we do everything we can to ensure that there is a way around this and that a solution can be reached to allow planning to be approved.

 When we receive planning approval, it is heart-warming to know that we have been able to help another family who will benefit from their new granny annexe.